leckylao/php-fpm-with-composer/README.md

-# php-fpm-with-composer
+# php-fpm-with-xdebug

-Simple image based on php-fpm with composer
+Simple image based on php-fpm with xdebug enable